dslab-epfl/svshi/README.md

   Corresponds to the `svshi compile` of the CLI.

-  Runs the `compile` operation of `svshi`, replying with the `status` representating whether the compilation was successful or not and the `output` contains the messages returned by `svshi`.
+  Runs the `compile` operation of `svshi`, replying with the `status` representing whether the compilation was successful or not and the `output` contains the messages returned by `svshi`.

   The body must be a `.zip` archive containing the `.knxproj` file used to compile.